-Among my family’s many wartime secrets is the shocking story of the SS officer who rescued my mother as a toddler and hid her in a Polish convent.
-I fixated on tracking down this Nazi torturer eager to learn more about his surprising act of kindness.
+Among my family’s many wartime secrets is the story of the SS officer who rescued my mother as a toddler.
+I fixated on learning more about his surprising act of kindness.

 “I’m here to find an SS Officer,” I told the muscled man in uniform peering at me through the sentry window at the Berlin Archives.
 A plaque at the entrance read:

 “During the ‘Third Reich,’ here was the barracks of Adolf Hitler’s SS Leibstandarte,” Hitler’s personal-bodyguard unit.